The Building Blocks to Better Health Care in America

 Each Permanente Medical Group (PMG) is led by an executive medical director (EMD).
 The National Permanente Executive Committee (NPEC) serves as the national voice for the Permanente Medical Groups, and develops priorities and strategic direction for The Permanente Federation.

-NPEC is composed of the EMDs of The Permanente Medical Group (TPMG) in Oakland, Calif., and the Southern California Permanente Medical Group (SCPMG); an EMD elected from the remaining PMGs; and the Federation’s chief operating officer and chief legal officer.
+NPEC is composed of the EMDs of The Permanente Medical Group (TPMG) in Oakland, Calif., and the Southern California Permanente Medical Group (SCPMG); an EMD elected from a PMG outside of California; and the Federation’s chief operating officer and chief legal officer.

 National Permanente Leadership Team